Dogs Playing Poker Painting!

 Humorous, satirical, and uncanny are the best adjectives to describe this dog artwork by Cassius Marcellus Coolidge.

-Which is why one can see two dogs cheating while playing the game of poker in the dog painting “A Friend in Need.”
-Even in “His Station and Four Aces,” you’ll find a depiction of a bus conductor catching dogs who are traveling without tickets.
+In the art, two dogs cheat while playing the game of poker.
+Even in “His Station and Four Aces,” another painting in Dogs Playing Poker, you’ll find a depiction of a bus conductor catching dogs who are traveling without tickets.

 What Does “A Friend in Need” Painting Mean?

 Speaking about Cassius Marcellus Coolidge, A Friend in Need (1903), the painting shows four St. Bernard dogs, a bulldog, a Great Dane, and a collie involved in a game of cards.